 - Checking if the patient also has respiratory symptoms.

-- Ask the patient if he/she has travelled to China or if he/she has friends or family members who have recently returned from the country.
+- Ask the patient if he/she has travelled to areas with known outbreaks or has friends or family members who have recently returned from those areas.

 - Specialists must protect their mouth, nose and eyes adequately against the suspicion of a patient presenting this virus.